nate-lund/animal-architects/docs/01_about.md

-TOC
+## MITPPC Soil Erosion

-1. Chapter \@ref(hillslope-transects-erosion-pins-etc.).
+1. Chapter \@ref(1)
-2.  etc.
+2.  ?

+## Animals as Agents of Heterogeneity and Homogeneity in Soil and Landscape Development

+3. Chapter